tatewixom/tatewixom/README.md

   - tatewixdeveloper@gmail.com

 • Project(s) working on are:
-  - A basic game with collision, animated characters, and basic user handling
+  - A basic game with collision, animated characters, 3D animation, and basic user handling